globuzzz2000/ddPrimer/README.md

 - **Missing BLAST database**: Run with `--createdb` to create a new database
 - **Memory errors**: Try reducing `NUM_PROCESSES` in your configuration file
 - **GUI errors**: Use `--cli` to force command-line mode
+- **Thermodynamic calculation issues with NUPACK**: Use ViennaRNA instead by setting `THERMO_BACKEND: "vienna"` in your config file (this is now the default)

 For more help, run `ddprimer --help` or check the logs in `~/.ddPrimer/logs/`.